Parallel Element-based Algebraic Multigrid for H(curl) and H(div) Problems Using the ParELAG Library: Overview of the multilevel de Rham sequence

 \subsection{Coarse bases and the extension procedure}

 The abstract construction of coarse basis functions, which is applicable on all levels, is outlined now.
 The target traces and the extension process are discussed.
 A detailed presentation of a closely related procedure for coarse space construction can be found in \cite{2014CoarseDeRham}.
+After a short introduction, the procedure is described, followed by a schematic summary in \Cref{sssec:summary}.